hstoklosa/braindump/general/as-a-software-developer.md

 10. Communicate the status of your work-in-progress to your manager in a way that both reflects your uncertainty and is useful for your manager.
 11. Take part in quarterly planning of development work, prioritising a set of proposed work.
 12. Advocate for reliability-related work, since it will never be driven by customer asks (although they will be upset if the service goes down).
-13. Analyze a system outage to understand how it happened (one of my personal favorites).
+13. Analyse a system outage to understand how it happened (one of my personal favourites).
 14. Migrate your service from one platform to another without impacting customers.
 15. Convince a team that consumes a platform you provide to migrate from the old version to the new one, and then retire it.
 16. Figure out how to interface the system you are working on with another system, that is poorly documented.